|

 What is biodegradable plastic made of?
 (Graph) - Almost Zero Waste

-Before making any conclusions, many more essential aspects need to be taken into consideration.
-After my extensive research on the topic, let’s look closely at:
+It is a controversial and confusing topic.
+Before making any conclusions, more essential aspects need to be taken into consideration.
+After extensive research on the topic, we’ll look closely at:

 1. What are biodegradable plastic bags made of?